status-im/nimbus-eth2/docs/the_nimbus_book/src/era-store.md

 ## Options

-You can pass a custom era store location to Nimbus using `--era-dir` - multiple Nimbus instances can share the same era store.
+You can pass a custom era store location to Nimbus using `--era-dir`:

 ```sh
 nimbus_beacon_node --era-dir:/path/to/era